vittorioromeo/bcs_thesis/source/30_ecst/70_proxies.md

     decltype(auto) for_system_outputs(TSystemTag, TF&& f);
     ```

-Here's an example of a defer proxy in use:
+Here is an example of a defer proxy in use:

 ```cpp
 data.for_entities([&](auto eid)